July massacre: Death toll

-By early August 2024 the unrest resulted in a significant death toll.
+By early August 2024, the unrest resulted in a significant death toll.
 Initial official reports claimed 215 deaths, but a United Nations investigation later confirmed that at least 650 people were killed.
 In August the Interim Government's Health and Welfare Adviser, Nurjahan Begum, reported that over 1,000 individuals had been killed in the uprising and more than 400 students had lost their eyesight.
-According to the Health Sub-Committee of the Anti-discrimination Students Movement, the total number of deaths during the protests was reported to be 1,581.
+According to the Health Sub-Committee of the Students Against Discrimination, the total number of deaths during the protests was reported to be 1,581.
 Additionally, more than 20,000 were injured, and over 11,000 were arrested nationwide.
 Among the deceased were at least 32 children, according to UNICEF.
 The exact number of casualties remains uncertain due to government restrictions on information, including reports that hospitals were barred from sharing data, CCTV footage was confiscated, and some victims were buried without identification.
-As of September the death toll is over one thousand.